How to Become a Women’s Health Nurse Practitioner

 Degree you’ll need to practice: Master of Science in Nursing (MSN)

-Certification: Certification is only required for practice as a women’s health nurse practitioner in about half the states.
-Certification is available through the National Certification Corporation (NCC).
+Certification: Certification is only required for practice as a women’s health nurse practitioner in about half the states, but if you hold an MSN and a license in advanced practice registered nursing (APRN) and meet a number of other requirements, you can become certified as a Women’s Health Care Nurse Practitioner through the National Certification Corporation (NCC).

 Women’s health nurses work primarily in outpatient care facilities, including primary care clinics, physician offices, community health centers and college health clinics.
 They may also practice in long-term care facilities, hospitals, or virtually anywhere that women seek health care.